Kaase Team

 Though Jon Kaase’s technical acumen thrives at the heart of his company, he relies heavily on his Operations Manager, Cliff Moore, who plays a crucial and interlinked part of the Kaase story.

 More than an employee of one of the industry’s top players, Moore not only has a firm grasp on race engine development but also has been actively involved in drag racing competition.
 He has served over twenty years as a professional crew chief, including winning 4 World Championships with 3 different Pro Stock teams, tuning the first Pro Stock cars to run in the 6.50’s, 6.40’s, 6.30’s and the 6.20’s and has been nominated and awarded Professional Crew Chief of the Year several times.
-Today, he remains engaged as a Pro Stock crew chief and also serves as a crew member of an off-shore racing team.
+Today, he remains engaged as a Pro Stock crew chief.

-Gifted with a wry sense of humor, Cliff Moore, in times of recreation is an avid Brazilian Jiu Jitsu practitioner.
+Gifted with a wry sense of humor, Cliff Moore, in times of recreation is a golf Caddy for his daughter on several of the Jr. tours.

 ChrisThomas&Kaase-webChris Thomas won the 2015 Engine Masters Challenge Spec Small-block class with a 400cu in Cleveland.
 The previous year his 600cu in Boss Hemi scooped the Horsepower and Torque award and in 2013 he contributed much to the performance of Kaase’s overall-winning 4-valve Mod motor.
 “I’m not sure I would have won if Chris hadn’t been banging away on the keyboard,” admitted Kaase.
 “I gave him no instructions—he did all of that on his own.”